 A. Most of our dogs live in Guardian Homes.
-This means that our dogs have permanent families and only come back to our home to be bred or to have puppies.
-We do not arrange for guardian dogs to be present in our home for visitors.
+This means that our dogs have their own families that they live with full time.
+Guardian dogs only come back to our home for health testing, breeding, raising puppies, and the occasional vacation.

 Q. Do you have older puppies or adult dogs available for sale?

-A. No. Our breeding dogs are all moved into their own guardian family at a young age where they have a permanent home unless they are required for breeding or raising puppies.
+A. No. Our breeding dogs transition into their own guardian family at a young age where they have a permanent home unless they are required for breeding or raising puppies.
 Our puppies are placed with their families at 8-9 weeks of age.
-We've only once ever had a puppy returned to us by their adoptive family due to life circumstances.
 It is possible to have a puppy stay on with a trainer for basic training and socialization, but this is at significant extra cost and must be arranged in advance.

 Q. Where are your puppies raised?